 Frequently Asked Questions

 This is our most asked question.
-It completely depends on the fencing material you choose and the linear square feet.
+It completely depends on the fence material you choose and the total linear feet.

-Please refer to our Fence Cost Calculator to generate a rough estimate.
+Please visit our Fence Cost Calculator page to generate a rough cost.

 Yes.
 This costs an additional $7 per foot (wood and vinyl) or $4 per foot (aluminum and chain link)